 I could sum up the reason why Divergent is a Second Chance Sunday post in a short sentence of: I ♥ Four!, but then I would look shallow and Divergent would look like nothing more than a book with a painfully adorable boy that is tough and vulnerable all in one.
 And Divergent is so much more than that.
 Divergent is an epic story of love, loss and choices.
 Of finding out who you are and what you can take and what scares you the most.
 It’s about growing up and living your life for you.
 It’s about being brave and smart and selfless.
-Well and I ♥ Four!Divergent by Veronica Roth
+Well and I ♥ Four!Divergent Series: Divergent #1

 In Beatrice Prior's dystopian Chicago world, society is divided into five factions, each dedicated to the cultivation of a particular virtue--Candor (the honest), Abnegation (the selfless), Dauntless (the brave), Amity (the peaceful), and Erudite (the intelligent).
 On an appointed day of every year, all sixteen-year-olds must select the faction to which they will devote the rest of their lives.
 For Beatrice, the decision is between staying with her family and being who she really is--she can't have both.
 So she makes a choice that surprises everyone, including herself.